XwanXuanX/Misim/doc/instruction_set.md

 | Opcode | Operands | Type | Explanation |
 | :----- | :------- | :--- | :---------- |
 | __scall__ | N/A | I | System call |

+## New instruction encodings

+Encodings should be implementations-defined.

+## Differences between the new and the old

+There are many obvious differences that can be seen between the new and the old instruction set.
+* __Better signed and unsigned support__: In the new instruction set, most arithmetic and logical operations have both signed and unsigned variations, whereas the old instruction set only have the unsigned version.
+* __Better identification of register or immediate operand__: In the new instruction set, most arithmetic and logical operations have both register and immediate variations.
+The immediate variation is obtained by appending `i` to the register variation.
+This change makes the development of software easier.
+* __Better naming__: The instructions in the new instruction set uses better naming that deliver clearer meaning to the user.
+* __More intuitive branch instructions__: New instruction set introduces 6 new compare-and-branch instructions, which makes software development easier.
+* __More load and store options__: Due to the fundamental changes in the memory model, the load and store in the old instruction set is insufficient.
+The new instruction set introduces more variations (options) for load and store, which allow user to load / store different length of data.

+## Future improvements

+So, what can be done to improve in the future?

+Well, there are a few:
+* __Floating point__: Floating point is essential for serious real-life development.
+The current instruction set and computer architecture does not count for floating point types and their operations.
+Therefore, support for floating point types should be considered to be added.
+* __Atomic operations__: In multi-threading environment, atomic operations are essential to prevent data race.
+Atomic operations require hardware support.
+The current instruction set and computer architecture does not count for multi-threading environment, which is a huge drawback.

+## Appendix

+Skipped for now...